pivotal/docs-tap/hardening-guide.hbs.md

 ### Kubernetes Cluster Authentication and Authorization

-While not necessarily a Tanzu Application Platform configuration, VMware recommends enabling authentication to the Kubernetes clusters that the Tanzu Application Platform components are installed on using the same identity provider that other components are using.
+Although not a Tanzu Application Platform configuration, VMware recommends enabling authentication to the Kubernetes clusters where the Tanzu Application Platform components are installed, using the same identity provider that other components are using.

 While there are many options on how to enable OIDC providers for authentication with the Kubernetes API, VMware supports the [Pinniped project](https://pinniped.dev/) and has [documented](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.4/tap/authn-authz-integrating-identity.html) the process of setting it up as part of the Tanzu Application Platform documentation.
 By configuring this to use the same identify provider as the Tanzu Application Platform GUI, users can have a common identity across the Kubernetes clusters and the Tanzu Application Platform GUI.
 Because the Tanzu CLI is making Kubernetes API calls, this configuration will also be enabled for the Tanzu CLI.